Manga has power to overcome

 Even though the characters can speak the same language with the reader, the manga is not limited to sentences, and it is possible to convey information with emotions and overcome the language barrier.

-At Sideranch, we have many successful examples for multilingual manga.
+At Sideranch, we have many successful examples for Manga Translation and Localization.

 It is possible to efficiently give information about the tourist attractions that are difficult to convey with letters alone.
 It is also popular with overseas travelers as a Japanese-style “entertainment”.